The Groovenians: Development

 The Groovenians was created by Kenny Scharf, a surrealist painter from Brooklyn, New York.
 The art, animation, and concepts were the result of his long work experience painting pop culture in a science fictional setting; Scharf drew inspiration from Hanna-Barbera's animated sitcom The Jetsons.

 Animation services was provided with computer-generated imagery via S4 Studios, while production was handled by Cartoon Network Studios.
 Scharf wrote the story with Jordan Reichek, the director of the pilot for Invader Zim, who also held the roles of director, producer, and storyboard artist.
-Several prominent artists of new wave music contributed as composers for the pilot's music: three members of The B-52's (Kate Pierson, Fred Schneider, and Cindy Wilson) for the soundtrack, Mark Mothersbaugh for the background, and finally Bob Casale from Devo working with some musicians of Mutato Muzika (Crash Bandicoots first games), working on background and additional music.
-After the pilot was rejected by Cartoon Network, Scharf tried to pitch it to MTV or VH1 but it never materialized.
+Several prominent artists of new wave music contributed as composers for the pilot's music: three members of The B-52's (Kate Pierson, Fred Schneider, and Cindy Wilson) for the soundtrack, Mark Mothersbaugh for the background, and Bob Casale from Devo working with some musicians of Mutato Muzika (Crash Bandicoots first games), working on background and additional music.
+After the pilot was rejected by Cartoon Network, Scharf tried to pitch it to MTV and VH1, but it never materialized.